inzayn99/inzayn99/README.md

 - I’m currently learning e-haCkinG & bug hunting
 - I’m thing some Creative ideas !
 - Ask me about Anything !
-- I speak 3 languages ( English, Nepali, Hindi)
+- I speak 3 languages ( Eng, Nepeli, Hindi.)
 - I am currently planning My Next Trip
 - If you have a project i can help with,please get in [touch.](https://arbazkhan.com.np/)